Carbon Dioxide Calibration Gas

 Industrial Uses for Carbon Dioxide (CO2)

-Carbon Dioxide is a very versatile and necessary gas to humans and in the manufacturing world alike.
+Carbon Dioxide is a very versatile and necessary gas to humans and in the manufacturing world.
 It is used in many industrial applications in both its solid and liquid form.
-Some industries that utilize Carbon Dioxide (CO2) include the metals industry, Pharmaceutical Industry, Rubbers and Plastics industry, Food and Beverage industry and in the Health Care industry just to name a few.
+Some industries that utilize Carbon Dioxide (CO2) include the metals industry, pharmaceutical industry, rubber and plastic industry, food and beverage industry, the health care industry, and more.
 Carbon Dioxide is that "fizz" you feel when you drink a soda.
-You may know of or may have even used dry ice, but did you know that dry ice is just Carbon Dioxide in a solid form.
+You may know of or may have even used dry ice, but did you know that dry ice is just Carbon Dioxide in a solid form?

-Handling & Storage of Carbon Dioxide Calibration Gas Cylinder
+Handling & Storage of Carbon Dioxide Calibration Gas Cylinders

 Dos and Don'ts